 The patient is one of the first in the UK to benefit from the cancer vaccine.

-Pre-test film showed a large gray cancerous patch in the lung, but that is gone now.
+Pre-test film showed a large gray cancerous patch in the lung, but that is now gone.

-Professor Christian Ottensmeier, consultant oncologist and director of clinical research at the Clatterbridge Cancer Centre, who treated Adrian, said: “In this case, it is remarkable that the vaccine worked so well and the cancer was so much smaller.
-The patient’s progress was beyond our expectations, and we are all delighted and cheering!
-Successes like this show that vaccines can turn things around.
+Professor Christian Ottensmeier, consultant oncologist and director of clinical research at the Clatterbridge Cancer Centre, who treated Adrian, said: “In this case, it is remarkable that the vaccine worked so well and the cancer was so much reduced.
+The patient’s progress was beyond our expectations, we are all delighted and cheering!
+Successes like this show that vaccines can turn things around.”

 Experts say the potential for creating a cancer vaccine is huge, with the potential to treat all types of cancer.

-There are also trials of vaccines in the UK for prostate, colorectal and skin cancers.
-A trial for lung cancer is also about to start.
+There are also vaccine trials in the UK for prostate, colorectal and skin cancers.
+A lung cancer trial is also about to start.

 Source link